Looking after the welfare of our students is paramount to our educational practice.

 staff to facilitate the conflict resolution process used to address issues throughout the school.

-Our Teaching, Learning and Welfare Lead is a member of staff dedicated to bridging the gap
+Our Teaching, Learning and Welfare Officer is a member of staff dedicated to bridging the gap

 between the curriculum learning and wellbeing needs of students.
 Having a link worker